laokz/klpmake/README.en.md

 Not respected `KSYM_NAME_LEN(512)`.
 If symbol name no more 200, nothing bad.

 KLPMAKE depends on some messages produced by a little tools.
 By now I only used  the followings, gcc 12.3.1, ld 2.40, dwarfdump 0.7.0(DWARF v4), kallsyms(kernel 6.4).
 See the scripts.

+The tool is developed and test on riscv64, and it's just on the first step.

 Welcome to try and feedback.
 Welcome contribution.